 Ex Officio Members

-Marc is an attorney.
-His son attended preschool at Free Union many years ago.
-Nica, a former board chair, asked Marc to consider bringing to the school his legal acumen and the perspective of someone committed to the values and goals of the school.
+Marc is an attorney in Charlottesville with Flora Pettit PC.
+His son attended preschool at Free Union many years ago, and his family has held a special place in their hearts for Free Union ever since then.
+Given his continued dedication to Free Union’s mission, he was asked to join the Board and contribute his background, experience, and the perspective of a community member committed to the values and goals of the school.
 Marc enjoys reading, UVA sports, and time with his family.

 Tom is a lawyer and a property investor.
 As a lifelong resident of Charlottesville, over the years he has known families in the Free Union community and has enjoyed their enthusiasm for the school and its mission.
 Tom brings to the board professional experience and training in finance and law.
 His outside interests include reading, traveling, and spending time with his family.